Search and Hit Enter

 To serve:

-• Chop the remaining herbs finely, and pour 1/4 cup (60ml) of the garlic oil over the top.
+• Chop the remaining herbs finely and place them in a small bowl.
+Drizzle 1/4 the garlic oil over the top.
 Add a good squeeze of lemon (to taste) and a good pinch of sea salt flakes.
-These add flavour and texture.
+This garlicky herb mix is optional but adds texture and a pop of bright flavour.

 • Top each bowl of soup with the remaining garlic oil and the dressed herb mixture.
 Add some finely grated parmesan, if you like.